SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 You should get **100 points** (completely correct solution).

-## Code Snippet for a for loop in Visual Studio Code
+## Code Snippet for a For loop in Visual Studio Code

 While programming, we often need to use loops, dozens of times a day.
 That's why in most development environments (IDE) there are **code snippets** for writing loops.
 An example of such a snippet is the **snippet for a `for` loop in Visual Studio Code**.
 Write **`for`** in the JavaScript code editor in Visual Studio Code and **hit** [**Tab**]: